ytchx1999/ytchx1999/README.md

 - 🔭 Now, I'm a master student of ICT@CAS.

-- 🌱 I’m interested in Graph Neural Networks.
+- 🌱 I’m interested in Dynamic Graph Neural Networks.

 - 📫 How to reach me: [chihuixuan21s@ict.ac.cn](#)